wbamberg/idl-reference/docs/mozIStorageBaseStatement.md

 @note Consumers will have to use same escape char when doing statements
       such as:   ...LIKE '?1' ESCAPE '/'...

-@param aValue
-       The string to escape for SQL LIKE.
-@param aEscapeChar
-       The escape character.
-@return an AString of an escaped version of aValue
-        (%, _ and the escape char are escaped with the escape char)
-        For example, we will convert "foo/bar_baz%20cheese"
-        into "foo//bar/_baz/%20cheese" (if the escape char is '/').

 #### Parameters ####